antrea-io/antrea/docs/network-flow-visibility.md

 `agent-agent.conf` are set to `tls` to guarantee secure communication works properly.
 Protocol of `flowCollectorAddr` and `aggregatorTransportProtocol` must always match, so TLS must either be enabled for both sides or disabled for both sides.
 Please modify the parameters as per your requirements.

+Please note that the default value for `podLabels` is `false`, which indicates source and destination Pod labels will not be included in the flow records.
+If you would like to include them, you can modify the value to true.

 ### IPFIX Information Elements (IEs) in an Aggregated Flow Record